kingzamzon/tech-writing/task-1/README.md

 3. Copy the url for the repository by clicking on the copy button ![Copy Button](./images/img2a.png) using the SSH option.
    ![Copy drop down](./images/img2b.png)
 4. Open Your Terminal
 5. Type `git clone` and paste the link you copied in 3, press enter to start cloning.
+Depending on the dependencies in the repository it might take some time to clone.
    ![Clone Button](./images/img2c.png)

 ## Pull Request(PR)